paoladenic/paoladenic/README.md

 # ⚡About me:
-Hi! my name is Paola, and I'm on my way to becoming a Backend Developer with Python.
+Hi there!
+I'm Paola, and I'm on my journey to becoming a Backend Developer specialized in Python.
+I've been studying and practicing in this exciting field for over a year now.

-I have been studying and practicing for over 1 year now.
+On my profile, you'll find a collection of projects showcasing my skills and my passion for software development.
+I hope you explore them and find something inspiring or interesting!

-I'm excited for you to take a look at my profile and explore my skills.
+I'm always open to collaborations and learning opportunities, so feel free to reach out if you have any questions or ideas to share.
+Thanks for visiting my profile!

 :hammer_and_wrench: Languages and Tools: